 Crash Landing was the first volley, albeit short at less than 30 minutes.
 Three of the songs would have been moderately familiar, studio versions of the Band Of Gypsys tracks “Message Of Love” and “Power Of Soul” (here called “With The Power”) and a remake of “Stone Free”.
 The mis-titled “Somewhere Over The Rainbow” is not the Wizard Of Oz tune, but it is a half-decent piece of slow stank.
 The title track is something of an anti-drug message, though his concern for his lady’s health is overshadowed by his horniness.
 “Come Down Hard On Me Baby” is a pedestrian blues shuffle, not one of his best.
 “Peace In Mississippi” is a burning solo hampered by the too-slick additions, while “Captain Coconut” is a strange montage of various solo experiments.

 Douglas struck again by year’s end with Midnight Lightning, following the same idea.
-A couple of songs were repeated from War Heroes: “Trashman” being an expansion of “Midnight”; “Beginnings” doesn’t even include Mitch Mitchell, who wrote it.
+A couple of songs were repeated from War Heroes: “Trashman” is an expansion of “Midnight”, and “Beginnings” doesn’t even include Mitch Mitchell, who wrote it.
 The title track is torpedoed by the additional backing vocals, which merely repeat the title over and over.
 A half-decent studio take on “Hear My Train A Comin” doesn’t quite match the excellence of the live versions, nor could it, but it tries, and the same could be said for “Machine Gun”.
 “Gypsy Boy” is a tentative sketch filled out to the point where the new parts nearly overwhelm the basic track.
 A cover of “Blue Suede Shoes” applies an original riff that should have been spun off into an original.
 And although it’s over five minutes, “Once I Had A Woman” ends just as it starts to burn.

 Seeing as the two albums are cut from the same reconstituted cloth, a single CD could cover both albums; however, even though Crash Landing was reissued CD in the US once upon a time, the Hendrix Estate has decreed that these albums stay deleted.
 They’ve done the same to Nine To The Universe, another Douglas product that simply presented edits of five separate jam sessions, with no embellishment.
 Of the three albums, it’s the jazziest and purest, and therefore preferred.